-To illustrate the main mechanism, we begin with a simple example with three uncorrelated assets.
-We first consider an economy populated by identical investors who manage their however, concludes that nevertheless the CAPM provides a reasonable estimate of a project's cost of capital.
+To illustrate the main mechanism, we begin with a simple example with three firms with uncorrelated cashflows.
+We first consider an economy populated by identical investors in these firms who manage their own portfolios.

-own portfolios.
 We then modify the economy by introducing another group of investors who hire asset managers to run their portfolios.
-Asset managers' performance is evaluated based on a comparison with a benchmark.
+Asset managers' performance is evaluated relative to a benchmark.
 We show that the presence of asset managers invalidates the standard approach to corporate valuation.